Jet fragmentation transverse momentum distributions in pp and p-Pb collisions at $\sqrt{s_{\rm NN}}$ = 5.02 TeV: Results

-\textsc{Pythia} 8 Monash Tune~\cite{Skands:2014pea} adopted LHC data to constrain the initial-state radiation and multiparton interaction parameters based on the default parameters of \textsc{Pythia} tune 4C~\cite{Corke:2010yf}.
-There is no clear separation of the $\jt$ distributions originating from the different tunes of \textsc{Pythia}.
-As of version 8.3 \textsc{Pythia} 8 implemented two more shower models as part of the code.
+PYTHIA 8 Monash 2013~\cite{Skands:2014pea} adopted LHC data to constrain the initial-state radiation and multi-parton interaction parameters based on the default parameters of PYTHIA 8 tune 4C~\cite{Corke:2010yf}.
+There is no clear separation of the $\jt$ distributions originating from the different tunes of PYTHIA 8.
+As of version 8.3 PYTHIA 8 implemented two more shower models as part of the code.
 Those are VINCIA and Dire Showers that are based on the $k_\mathrm{T}$ (transverse momentum of a dipole)-ordered picture of QCD splitting~\cite{Fischer:2016vfv,Hoche:2015sya}.
-The $\jt$ distributions generated by the two shower models were obtained by using the default parameters of \textsc{Pythia} tune 4C.
-In order to study the effect of the NLO calculation accuracy for the parton showering in \textsc{Pythia}~8 (POWHEG NLO + PYTHIA PS), the $\jt$ distribution generated with the combined POWHEG~\cite{Oleari:2010nx} and \textsc{Pythia} simulation is also compared to the data.
-The $\jt$ distributions obtained with the POWHEG NLO calculation and Dire Shower display themselves as upper and lower bounds of the \textsc{Pythia} 8-based models for the higher $\jt$ region; however, they are within the systematic uncertainty of the data for the higher $\jt$ region.
+The $\jt$ distributions generated by the two shower models were obtained by using the default parameters of PYTHIA 8 tune 4C.
+In order to study the effect of the NLO calculation accuracy for the parton showering in PYTHIA 8 (POWHEG NLO + PYTHIA PS), the $\jt$ distribution generated with the combined POWHEG~\cite{Oleari:2010nx} and PYTHIA simulation is also compared to the data.
+The $\jt$ distributions obtained with the POWHEG NLO calculation and Dire Shower display themselves as upper and lower bounds of the PYTHIA 8 based models for the higher $\jt$ region; however, they are within the systematic uncertainty of the data for the higher $\jt$ region.
+PYTHIA 8 Angantyr extends pp simulation of PYTHIA 8 to the case of heavy-ion collisions~\cite{Bierlich:2018xfw}.
+PYTHIA 8 Angantyr is used to simulate p--Pb collisions with the nuclear parton distribution function (PDF) EPS09LO~\cite{Eskola:2009uj} for the Pb-ion beam.
+The resulting $\jt$ distribution is almost the same with those by pp simulations with a proton PDF and it does not describe the data for the lower $\jt$ region at all.

 The distributions are fitted with the two-component fit motivated by ~\cite{Acharya:2018edi}.
 The function forms are given in Eq.~\ref{eq:fit}.
 An example of the fitted distribution is shown in Fig.~\ref{fig:fits} for \unit[$60<\ptjet<80$]{\GeVc}.
 The Gaussian term corresponds to the narrow part that can be associated with the hadronisation process, while the inverse gamma corresponds to the wide component characterising the QCD shower.
 The $\jt$ distributions are described well by the two-component model fit.
 The corresponding statistical uncertainties are calculated via the general error propagation formulas in Eq.~\ref{eq:rmserr}